jermbo/Talks/OpenSourceSoftware/ScratchYourOwnItch.md

 ## History of SampleAPIs

+While I was teaching at a boot camp, we had 2 days set aside for learning RESTful APIs.
+How to CRUD.
+What HTTP Verbs Meant.
+The first time I taught this class, I thought it would be cool to let the students pick any API they wanted. ( From a curated list, of course. ) And even with that we spent an entire day, just getting authenticated.

+Authentication is an important part of the process, but does not matter when learning the basics.

 ### How it solved a problem

+Sample APIs started off as FuturamaDB.
+This had multiple endpoints for characters, actors, quiz questions, and general info.
+From here, I was able to teach the students how to build a Futurama Quiz.
+There was no need for authentication so we could purely focus on the API and quiz functionality.

 ### How it's evolved

+Once I got Futurama down, I started thinking about other popular shows or books that I could build to help offer variety.
+So I created, SimpsonsDB, Game Of Thrones DB, Harry Potter DB, and Bobs Burger DB.

+After taking a step back, I questioned the expense of having a domain for each random database I wanted to create.
+Instead, I figured it would make more sense to have one spot for any number of databases one could utilize.

+Sample APIs was born.

 ### Where it's currently at

+We are currently on version 3.0 of the application.
+The front end is built in React and TypeScript.
+The back end is built with Node, Express, JSON-Server, and various utility tools.
+This lives in a mono-repo in my [GitHub](https://github.com/jermbo/SampleAPIs).

+Version 2.0 of the application was a server rendered application using the Pug engine for Node.
+There was a bit of Vue to power the home page.
+I decided to decouple the front from the back and build in React.
+This allowed me to simplify the configuration needed to power the front end vs the back end.
+As well as opening up the possibilities for features I've been wanting to add.

 ### Where it's going

+The rest of version 3 is about documentation and examples.
+The heart of this tool is learning, playing, and having fun.
+We need to expand on explanations.
+Provide fun examples to help inspire usage.

+Future versions of this will include playgrounds for anyone to quickly start a temporary API.
+User profiles and the ability to have more permanent playgrounds.

+Also, open for ideas!

 ### How can you contribute

+There are a couple of ways to contribute.

+First, create a data set that you find interesting.
+The more data sets the merrier.

+Create example applications using the data from the endpoints.
+My goal is to have a CodePen for every endpoint on the system.

+Add or modify documentation.
+Collaborating on a better way to explain something is how this tool succeeds.

 ## Does this directly lead to success